GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_install.md

 A minimal Spotlight Enterprise deployment consists of a Spotlight Diagnostic Server (to collect Spotlight data), a Spotlight Client (to view Spotlight data) and a Playback Database (to store recent history).
 These components are installed by the Spotlight Enterprise installer.

+### System requirements

+We only support installation on 64-bit systems, from Windows 7/2008 onwards.

 ### Welcome and select the type of install

 Select **Compact** to install the Spotlight Client and Spotlight Diagnostic Server on the current computer.